-- As external storage medium for applications and firmware you may use a MMC storage module (Multimedia card). - The VIPA storage media are pre-formatted with the PC format FAT16 and can be accessed via a card reader. - After PowerON respectively an overall reset the CPU checks, if there is a storage medium with data valid for the CPU. - Push the memory card into the slot until it snaps in leaded by a spring mechanism.
+- Via this slot as external storage medium for applications and firmware you may use a memory card (MMC respectively SD). - The VIPA storage media are pre-formatted with the PC format FAT and can be accessed via a card reader. - After PowerON respectively an overall reset the CPU checks, if there is a storage medium with data valid for the CPU. - Push the memory card into the slot until it snaps in leaded by a spring mechanism.
 This ensures contacting. - By sliding down the sliding mechanism, a just installed memory card can be protected against drop out. - To remove, slide the sliding mechanism up again and push the storage media against the spring pressure until it is unlocked with a click.